stevanapter/hypertree/README.md

 	G:0#`

-	Any subset of exec c from meta first T where t in"bhijspmdznuvt".
+	Any subset of exec c from meta T where t in"bhijspmdznuvt".

 	Keys of the underlying table are not groupable.